rca(1) General Commands Manual rca(1)

 LOCALE

-also commonly ','.
+but is also commonly ','.

 DATA TYPES, OVERFLOW, ACCURACY